 - 1 cup 3% hydrogen peroxide (It MUST be 3% and no more, otherwise it could be hazardous to your health, 3% is found in most grocery stores and is the most common peroxide sold on the shelves.)

 - 1 Tbsp. raw unfiltered honey (to emulsify the essential oil)

-- 5-10 drops MRH peppermint essential oil or PT peppermint eo (optional – Not for use with children.
+- 5-10 drops peppermint essential oil (optional - Not for use with children.
 Substitute with strawberry flavor extract.)

 - Combine essential oils drops into honey and then combine ingredients in a dark glass bottle or re-use a hydrogen peroxide bottle, and shake to combine.
 Peroxide breaks down in sunlight, so storing in a dark container in a cool dark place is imperative to keeping your peroxide from turning into water.